Tell me about the Computational Social Science program.

-Courses are selected from the regular graduate offerings at the University.
+For your remaining courses, you may complete any graduate course from any University of Chicago department or professional school, provided that you meet the minimum prerequisites.
 You can get a good sense of the available options by going to this link.

-Many of our Computation students will seek and find RAships with UChicago faculty.
+Most of our Computation students will seek and find RAships with UChicago faculty.
 Given the intense academic demands of the program, we recommend that students start with a 5 hour per week commitment and see if they can handle 10.